vPeteWalker/midway/db/era/era.rst

 Network Configuration
 +++++++++++++++++++++

 Era requires the *Manage IP address pool* option enabled on a VLAN for certain features.
+If you do not intend on completing the :ref:`advanced_aag`, you may skip this section.

 #.
 Within Prism, click on **Settings** from the dropdown, and then **Network Configuration** from the left-hand side.